-Last week Chevron (CVX) announced it had acquired 67,900 acres in the Duvernay shale formation in west-central Alberta from Alta Energy Luxembourg.
+Last week Chevron (NYSE:CVX) announced it had acquired 67,900 acres in the Duvernay shale formation in west-central Alberta from Alta Energy Luxembourg.
 Although the purchase price was not disclosed, TheStreet.com reports the price to have been just under $1 billion, which works out to around $14,000 an acre.
-If even close to the truth, that is a very bullish catalyst for Canadian energy firm Enerplus (ERF).
+If even close to the truth, that is a very bullish catalyst for Canadian energy firm Enerplus (NYSE:ERF).
 ERF has acquired 85,000 acres in the Duvernay over the last three years at an average cost of less than $1,000/acre.

 The Duvernay Shale

 Seeking Alpha contributor Joel Chury wrote an excellent instablog post on the Duvernay shale.
 In it, Chury compares the Duvernay favorably to the...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|